nastya-prokopishena/Mykhailova.University.VirtualPetAdoptionCenter/README.md

 - Create UI components for pet health monitoring and status display.
 - Write unit tests for grooming and interactive activity features.
 - Begin documentation for getting started and project architecture.✔️

+### Week 4:
+- Implement virtual environment customization options. ✔️
+- Develop community interaction features, including forums and chat functionality.
+- Integrate achievement and rewards system based on user interactions. ✔️
+- Write unit tests for virtual environment customization and community interaction features.
+- Continue documentation for project architecture and tasks decomposition. ✔️

+### Week 5:
+- Implement notification system for users to receive updates and alerts. ✔️
+- Develop support center with ticketing system for user assistance.
+- Design and implement admin panel for managing pet listings and user accounts.
+- Write unit tests for notification system and support center features.
+- Complete documentation for project architecture and tasks decomposition. ✔️

+### Week 6:
+- Perform integration testing for all implemented features.
+- Conduct user acceptance testing to gather feedback and identify any necessary improvements.
+- Address any bugs or issues discovered during testing phase.
+- Finalize documentation for getting started and project architecture.✔️
+- Prepare for project deployment to production environment.

+### Week 7:
+- Deploy project to Azure production environment. ✔️
+- Perform final testing and validation in production environment.
+- Monitor system performance and address any deployment-related issues.
+- Prepare for project launch and promotion.
+- Begin planning for future feature enhancements and updates. ✔